wildlytech/modular_acoustic_detection/data_preprocessing_cleaning/README.md

 <br>

 #### 5. Add labels to dataframe
 - Add a labels_name column to dataframe pickle file from specified columns in csv file.
-If dealing with xenocanto dataframe, the csv file is usually in a different format, so use add_xenocanto_labels_to_dataframe.py instead.
+- If dealing with a xenocanto dataframe, the csv file is usually in a different format, so use add_xenocanto_labels_to_dataframe.py instead.
+- To quickly get a csv file to label and add as an argument to this script, one can use apply pickle_to_csv.py on the dataframe to obtain a record of the audio clips in the dataframe

 ```shell
 $ python -m data_preprocessing_cleaning.add_csv_labels_to_dataframe [-h] -d DATAFRAME
                                                                     -csv CSV